richard-shan/fabRepo/docs/lessons/week15/computerVision.md

 During <a href="https://fabacademy.org/2024/labs/charlotte/students/richard-shan/lessons/week13/networking/">**Networking Week**</a>, I had already setup infrastructure to wirelessly transmit a command to capture an image from a Raspberry Pi to the ESP32CAM, along with sending the image data back over the network and saving it.
 I had created a WebSocket server to accept commands and then send the image data over HTTP back to the Raspberry Pi.

 This week, however, I realized that I could fetch the image without needing a WebSocket handler by connecting to the ESP32CAM's capture image handler directly.
-The capture handler sets up a port that allows a direct download to what is currently on the camera feed.
+The capture handler from the default CameraWebServer example project sets up a port that allows a direct download to what is currently on the camera feed.

 ```cpp
 static esp_err_t capture_handler(httpd_req_t *req)